ThomasLastName/labs_680/README.md

 For example, if I just want this folder to be on my desktop, then the directory that I need to navigate to would be `C:\Users\thoma\OneDrive\Desktop` on my personal computer.
 To get there, I would paste `cd C:\Users\thoma\OneDrive\Desktop` into the Windows command line.
 Then, having navigated to the directory where I want to create the folder, I am ready to paste `git clone https://github.com/ThomasLastName/labs_680.git` into the command line.
 That's it!

 **Subsequent Updates Using git:**
-Navigate the the directory of the folder that you created, and within that directory command `git pull https://github.com/ThomasLastName/labs_680.git`.
+Navigate to the directory of the folder that you created, and within that directory command `git pull https://github.com/ThomasLastName/labs_680.git`.

 For instance, to continue the example above, if I created the folder `labs_680` on my desktop `C:\Users\thoma\OneDrive\Desktop`, then I'll want to navigate there by pasting `cd C:\Users\thoma\OneDrive\Desktop\labs_680` into the Windows command line.
 Next, I paste `git pull https://github.com/ThomasLastName/labs_680.git` into the command line.